daemon - Gerrit network server

 [cache "ldap_groups"] maxAge = 5 min [cache "ldap_usernames"] maxAge = 5 min

-Automatic cache coherency between primary and replica systems is planned to be implemented in a future version.
+Automatic cache coherency between master and slave systems is planned to be implemented in a future version.

 Part of Gerrit Code Review